Professional Development, Health Literacy and Inclusive Practice

 True provides training, support and advice to allied health professionals, doctors, nurses, youth workers, community workers, educators and teachers on LGBTIQAP+ Sistergirl and Brotherboy affirming policy and practice.
 Workshops can be tailored to suit workplaces, provided online or face to face.
 Content includes a range of evidence on population health, insights into LGBTIQAP+ Sistergirl and Brotherboy inclusive practices, principles for affirming service provision, and key factors for increased workplace capacity.

-For further information please contact Nikki Whitmore, Project Coordinator – Gender, Sexuality and Diversity at firstname.lastname@example.org or phone 07 3250 0240.
+For further information or training opportunities please contact firstname.lastname@example.org or phone 07 3250 0240.